cbuchner1/ccminer/README.txt

 >>> RELEASE HISTORY <<<

   Not released!!  v1.6.3
-                  Import Neoscrypt from djm34 work
+                  Import and adapt Neoscrypt from djm34 work (SM 5+ only) background option implementation for windows too
+                  "Multithreaded" devices (-d 0,0) intensity and stats changes SM5+ Optimisation of skein based on sp/klaus method (+20%)

   Apr.
 21th 2015  v1.6.2
                   Import Scrypt, Scrypt:N and Scrypt-jane from Cudaminer